 Put simply, when it comes to keeping acne, breakouts, oily skin and large pores under control, a well thought-out non-comedogenic formula will contain ingredients that won’t contribute to blocked pores—preventing spots and excess oil building up on the face.

 “Non-comedogenic basically means the products will not block your pores,” says Dr. Parisha Acharya (or Dr Paris), Aesthetic Doctor at London Marylebone’s Waterhouse Young clinic.
 “A comedo is the medical term for a blocked hair follicle or pore, blockages can result in whiteheads, blackheads and papules.

-“Open comedones are a scientific term for black-heads,” explains aesthetic doctor Dr Maryam Zamani of the blemishes, which form when the oil and bacteria in the blockage becomes oxidised by the air, causing it to change in colour.
+“Open comedones are a scientific term for black-heads,” explains aesthetic doctor Dr. Maryam Zamani of the blemishes, which form when the oil and bacteria in the blockage becomes oxidized by the air, causing it to change in color.
 “Closed comedones are white,” adds Dr Maryam, explaining that a whitehead is what happens when a blocked hair follicle is covered by the skin.